 The first American veterinarian school, the Veterinary College of Philadelphia, was not established until 1852, more than a century after the first European schools.

 Even before American veterinarian schools began, books on animal health topics were published.
-"The Modern Horse Doctor," published in 1854, and "The American Cattle Doctor," published in 1851, were both written by George Dadd.
+The first veterinary medicine books, "The Modern Horse Doctor," published in 1854, and "The American Cattle Doctor," published in 1851, were both written by George Dadd.
 English-born Dadd was educated as a human surgeon but turned his attention to veterinarian topics in the United States.
 At that time farriers, people who shod horses, often served as the health-care specialists for animals.

-The American Veterinary Medical Association (AVMA) was founded in 1863, predating the first veterinarian school in the country, while the Bureau of Animal Industry, a department of the USDA, was founded in 1884.
+The American Veterinary Medical Association (AVMA) was founded in 1863, predating the first veterinarian school in the country, and had 1,650 members by 1913.
+The Bureau of Animal Industry, a department of the USDA, was founded about two decades later in 1884.

 Starting about 1940, the AVMA promoted the veterinarian as a medical professional equal to human doctors.
+The AVMA reports that women graduated from American veterinary schools in 1915 but were active in the profession prior to that.
 Changes in agriculture were reducing the importance of horses on farms, while a growing urban and suburban population was seeking health care options for their pet cats and dogs.